Battle of Hwacheon: Battle

 On 28 April, the second phase of the withdrawal began.
 The Marine withdrawal was again unpressured, but it took three days to finish the move south due to serious transportation problems.
 Finally, on 30 April, the Marines settled in at the No-Name Line with the 5th Marines on the left, the 1st KMC in the center, the 1st Marines on the right and the 7th Marines in reserve.
 The month of April cost the Marines 933 casualties (93 killed, 830 wounded, and 10 missing), most lost during the offensive.
 The PVA enjoyed some local successes, but overall their attacks fell far short of expectations.
 Operation Dauntless had been stopped in its tracks, but what little ground the PVA gained had been purchased at a fearful cost; the PVA lost an estimated 70,000 men.
 The headlong UN retreat the Chinese expected did not materialize.
 This time there was no "bug out".
 Instead, most breaks in the line were quickly sealed, and the UN was holding firm at the No-Name Line.
 By the last day of April, it was apparent to both sides that the PVA/KPA would not be parading through the streets of Seoul on May Day as their leaders had promised.

 Aftermath

 The first days of May were so quiet that no Marine patrols made contact.
 This temporary lull, however, was about to end because a second phase of the offensive was aimed at eastern Korea.
-To meet this threat, General Van Fleet redeployed his command.
-As part of this reorganization the 1st Marine Division was taken from IX Corps and was once again assigned to Major General Edward M. Almond’s X Corps.
+To meet this threat, Van Fleet redeployed his command.
+As part of this reorganization the 1st Marine Division was taken from IX Corps and was once again assigned to Major General Edward M. Almond's X Corps.
 This was easy to do because the 1st Marine Division was located on the IX and X Corps boundary, which was simply shifted about 12 mi west, and only one battalion of the 5th Marines had to actually move.